 No Code Flows Overview

-EmpowerID's No Code Flows provides administrators with a framework to design, manage, and automate business process workflows without traditional coding.
-Built on a component-based architecture, No Code Flows offers predefined elements that connect stages of a business process, from data acquisition to approval mechanisms and task execution.
+No Code Flows is an event-driven automation framework for designing, managing, and automating business process workflows without coding.
+Built on a component-based architecture with queue-backed reliability, No Code Flows uses predefined elements that connect stages of a business process, from event triggers to approval mechanisms and task execution.

 Core Components